aidsfintech/aidsfintech/README.md

-# i moved from here to
+# To expand and overcome the boundary, I moved from here to
 https://github.com/devsacti

-# to expand and overcome the boundary
+!!!!

 ### from A.I. to datascience, Fintech, IT service
  Apply A.I. including ML to DataScience, Fintech, futhermore IT service